Digital Pictures

 Digital Pictures was an American video game developer founded in 1991 by Lode Coen, Mark Klein, Ken Melville, Anne Flaut-Reed, Kevin Welsh and Tom Zito.

-The company originated from an attempt to produce a game for the failed VHS-based NEMO game system.
+The company originated from an attempt to produce a game for the cancelled VHS-based NEMO game system.
 One of its first titles, Night Trap, was originally produced as a title for the NEMO, before being converted for use with Sega's new Sega CD.
 The mature-themed content of Night Trap made it the source of some controversy.
 Nevertheless, the title was a bestseller.
 Digital Pictures went on to create other full motion video-based titles primarily for Sega hardware, and are regarded as a pioneer of the interactive movie genre.
 The company declined in the mid-1990s due to waning interest in full motion video games.
 Its final title, Maximum Surge, went unreleased and was later repurposed into a film called Game Over.

 Full motion video games

 The founders of Digital Pictures met in the late 1980s while working at a division of the toy manufacturer Hasbro originally called Hasbro Interactive and later renamed Isix.
 The Isix team developed a video game system called NEMO (a code name abbreviation for "never ever mention outside") that used VHS tapes rather than cartridges, which allowed games to offer live action and interactive full motion video.
 They also developed a software prototype called Scene Of The Crime, which led to the production of two full-length titles, Night Trap and Sewer Shark.

-After Hasbro executives declined to bring the NEMO system to market, closing its Isix division, key members of the Isix team founded Digital Pictures in 1991 and purchased the NEMO software assets from Hasbro.
+After Hasbro executives declined to bring the NEMO system to market, closing its Isix division, key members of the Isix team purchased the NEMO software assets from Hasbro and later, in 1991, founded Digital Pictures.
 Digital Pictures converted Night Trap and Sewer Shark from their video-tape-based format to the Sega CD platform.

 Throughout the 1990s, Digital Pictures continued to design interactive full motion video games for the CD-ROM format.
 Steve Russell worked for the company for a time.
 Several celebrities, including actors Steve Eastin, Corey Haim, Debbie Harry, Yasmine Bleeth, R. Lee Ermey, and Dana Plato; sports stars Scottie Pippen and Mike Ditka; and musical acts INXS, Kris Kross, C+C Music Factory, and Marky Mark and the Funky Bunch, appeared in Digital Pictures games.

+In 1994, when the company was on its height of its popularity, Digital Pictures signed a partnership with Acclaim Entertainment whereas Acclaim would bought out a stake in the company and enabled Acclaim Distribution to handle its titles.